Neuroinflammation Pipeline Enables Patient Selection

 OUR SOLUTION

-- Developed a biomarker (18F-OP-801) that is selectively taken up by reaction microglia in regions of neuroinflammation in multiple animal models
+- Developed a biomarker (18F-OP-801) that is selectively taken up by activated microglia in regions of neuroinflammation in multiple animal models

-- Provides a method to measure HD uptake in the brain to select patients
+- Provides a method to measure nanomedicine uptake in the brain to select patients

-- HDs have been observed to cross BBB in 7 animal species only when neuroinflammation is present
+- Our nanomedicines have been observed to cross BBB in 7 animal species only when neuroinflammation is present

 Leveraging OP-801 to Achieve Human POC